How much English do I need to know to start the accent modification (reduction) process?

 Many of my clients have been in the United States for several years.
 If they ever took an ESL (English as a Second Language) course, they graduated from the advanced level.
 They have a good grasp of grammar and vocabulary, and they rarely have to think about what word they want to use when speaking.
 If you find that you are struggling with vocabulary and grammar, I would recommend that you take one or two ESL courses so that you can feel more confident with your language skills before working on the accent portion of your speech.

-Do you teach vocabulary and grammar?
+Do you teach vocabulary and grammar

 Our sessions will focus on accent modification.
 Since some pronunciations of English words relate to grammar, you will find that we occasionally review grammar or new words.
 I may give you idioms to memorize and teach you new words, and while we may work on articles or making sure that you pronounce words in the plural form, our main focus will be on your accent.